 When working with OTAs and wholesalers- ensure they work hard for you and play the game by the rules- by managing and monitoring rate parity and enforcing dynamic pricing agreements.

 The key is to ensure the right level of balance in support for OTAs.
 Evaluate each OTA based on commission charges, marketing exposure, site ranking/positioning, territory support and other benefits that these channels supply.

-With current technological advancements in rate shopping and rate management – revenue managers should be able to spend less time manually monitoring the complex layers of information, by letting technology assist in collecting, curating and visualizing their dynamic markets.
+With current technological advancements in rate shopping and rate management - revenue managers should be able to spend less time manually monitoring the complex layers of information, by letting technology assist in collecting, curating and visualising their dynamic markets.
 This will allow them to spend more time planning the long term growth and development of their properties.